Certificate I in Maritime Operations (General Purpose Hand Near Coastal)

-Set sail in your new career as a general purpose hand with the nationally accredited Certificate I in Maritime Operations (General Purpose Hand Near Coastal).
-Learn to work as part of a crew, on deck or in the engine room, on a vessel up to 80 metres.
-Plus, get one step closer to certification with the Australian Maritime Safety Authority (AMSA).
+The nationally accredited Certificate I in Maritime Operations (General Purpose Hand Near Coastal) will launch your career as a general purpose hand on a vessel up to 80 metres.
+Learn to work in a crew on deck or in the engine room and get one step closer to Australian Maritime Safety Authority (AMSA) certification.

 LEARN NEW SKILLS